zongsizhang/zongsizhang.github.io/spark/shpfile.md

 Problems to be figured out:

 - [x] Fiture out the structure of shapefile.
-- [ ] How Endian affects the implementation of our parser.(maybe should read in reverse order?)
+- [x] How Endian affects the implementation of our parser.
 - [ ] How to build and run projects with multiple classes on Spark.
 (Only know how to run single class)
 - [ ] Understanding Data structures in GeoSpark.
 What PointRdd, RectangleRDD, what they mean.
 - [ ] GeoSpark utilization.
 (How to wrap data we parsed from shape file into formats in GeoSpark?)